Excerpts from

 Created all the worlds.

-The natures of the planets in this Tree of Life model are represented by the quantitative numbers, one thru nine, and the emanating life force of the Sun is represented by the origin number Zero.
-The same patterns could be observed, as can still be observed today in the Indian/Arabic number system based on the Ten Ideal Numbers 0-9.
-There are ten numbers overall, not nine, and if you included the number ten there would be eleven numbers, not ten.
-The number ten denotes 1 complete set of ideal numbers and the beginning of a new set.
+The natures of the planets in this Tree of Life model are represented by the quantitative numbers, one thru nine, and the emanating life force of the Sun is represented by the qualitative number Zero.
+The same patterns could be observed, as can still be observed today, in the Indian/Arabic number system that is based on the Ten Ideal Numbers 0-9.
+In this system there are ten numbers overall, not nine, and if you included the number ten there would be eleven numbers, not ten.
+The number ten denotes 1 complete set of ideal numbers and the beginning of a new set starting again with 0.
+The ten completes the numeric progression from beginning to beginning, zero to zero, and quantifies the whole waveform as one complete set.
+This is why ten is the easiest number to tally by in this basic system of numeric notation.
+It is like the musical octave, where the eighth note is the return to the first note at a higher scale.